staticvoidmainmaui/Sentiment-Analysis-IMDB/README.md

-IMDB Reviews received from friend, Mahdi Haque.
+IMDB Reviews received from acquaintance, John Burrow.

 Guidelines coming from inspiration of other repositories.